Feyerabend/ABC80/abc802/README.md

 interface on a screen, I developed a lightweight demo utilizing a markup language.
 The demo operated in a manner reminiscent of a printer, but instead displayed content on the screen.
-My inspiration stemmed from both Lisa/Macintosh computers and Lisp Machines, which featured mouse-driven interfaces and windows.
+My inspiration stemmed from both Lisa/Macintosh computers but also Lisp Machines, which featured mouse-driven interfaces and windows.
 Although I had only seen pictures of the latter, I was aware of their presence at the university where I was studying.